 Prerequisites

-- Ensure NSX-V VXLAN port is set to 4789 (default)
+- Ensure the NSX-V VXLAN port is set to 4789 (default).

-- Ensure the export version of the NSX-V DFW is set to 1000 (default)
+- Ensure the export version of the NSX-V DFW is set to 1000 (default).

-- VDS 7.0 or higher required
+- VDS 7.0 or higher is required.

-- Deploy a single NSX Manager Appliance
+- Deploy a single NSX Manager appliance.

-- Add license
+- Add a valid license key.

-- Add a Compute Manager
+- Add a Compute Manager.

-- Change the Global MTU Setting (where required)
+- Change the Global MTU Setting (where required).

-- Create an IP Pool for Edge Tunnel End Points (TEPs)
+- Create an IP Pool for Edge Tunnel End Points (TEPs).

-- Create NSX-T VLAN-backed Segments for Tier-0 uplink interfaces
+- Create NSX-T VLAN-backed Segments for Tier-0 uplink interfaces.

-- Create NSX-T Edge Clusters in readiness for later steps
+- Create NSX-T Edge Clusters in readiness for later steps.

-- Deploy NSX Edge Nodes via OVA
+- Deploy NSX Edge Nodes via OVA.

-- Identify NSX Manager Thumbprint
+- Identify NSX Manager Thumbprint via Manager CLI:

 - get certificate api thumbprint

-- Add NSX Edge Nodes to Management Plane
+- Add NSX Edge Nodes to Management Plane via each Edge’s CLI:

 - join management-plane <NSX-Manager-IP-Address> thumbprint <NSX-Manager-Thumbprint> username admin

-- Start Migration Coordinator service
+- Start Migration Coordinator service via Manager CLI:

 - start service migration-coordinator